x-board/x-board-protocol/docs/list-pins-capabilities.md

         02
             EF
             01
+                EF
+                01
                     EF FF
                 03
                     DF EF
                     01
                     80 FF
                 05
                     EF FF
                 0F
                     DF EF
                     01
                     80 FF
                 FF

-        03
+            02
                 EF
                     DF EF
                     02
                     00 FF
                     64 C8

                     DF EF
                     02
                     32 64
                     32 32
                 FF
             FF
         FF
+    FF

 As always, we start off with the obligatory calls.
-After we exit mode `00`, we enter mode `01` and immediately continue to operation `01`.
+After we exit mode `00`, we enter mode `01` and immediately continue to operation `01 01`.
 There, we define pin range 1-3 and jump into the data part with `DF EF`.
 Next is `01` which is the number of bytes of data this operation takes.
 Then we have `80` (hexadecimal for 128) as the minimum and `FF` (hexadecimal for 255) as the maximum.
 Do note that this `FF` has nothing to do with dropping out of the data part, as that happens automatically.
 It's just the maximum value of the range.
 Then, we define the same range of values for pins 5-15.
 We can create a range over pins 6-9 because they don't exist.
-Finally, we drop out of `01 02` and back into `01`.
+Finally, we drop out of `01 02 01` and back into `01 02`.

-Next, we enter `01 03`.
+Next, we enter `01 02 02`.
 Immediately, we enter again, which means we enter "all pins".
 For all pins, we start with `02` which is the number of bytes of data for the operation we define give `00` as the minimum value for value and `64` (hexadecimal for 100) as the minimum value for frequency.
 Next, we define `FF` as the maximum for